 I recently participated in a webinar called World Class Coaching, hosted by Modern Sales Pros (check it out here!).
 In this conversation, along with Caroline Bray of Iterable, we talked about all facets of coaching a sales team and the importance of establishing an overall coaching culture throughout the entire organisation.

 I wanted to compile some of my insights and recommendations for becoming a world-class coach.
 These include how to implement a structure, why technology is helpful, where to incorporate your methods, and some key coaching tips.

 I like to begin by focusing on the people and then creating a process around them.
 People need to have a willingness to be coached and to coach others.
 This is all about having the right mental mindset, which means it actually starts during the hiring process.
 Therefore, it is essential to create a hiring framework where you ask the right questions — this will ensure you find the most suitable fit for your team.

-Once you have the right people in place, you can begin to build a personalized sales and coaching process.
+Once you have the right people in place, you can begin to build a personalised sales and coaching process.
 Figure out what the “North Star” is for your company and create a system around that focal point.
-Then determine which tools you can utilize to implement your blueprint.
+Then determine which tools you can utilise to implement your blueprint.

 How technology can help